StevenDevelops/MealAnalysisPublic/README.md

 ## Future Improvements

 - Expand dataset coverage to improve food and ingredient matching confidence.
-- Run evaluation and scoring jobs in parallel to reduce total runtime.
+- Parallelize more of the scoring path to reduce total runtime.
 - Continue tuning prompts and scoring logic for ingredient-level accuracy.